FAU-LMS/HyViD/README.md

 Our novel synthetic <ins>Hy</ins>perspectral <ins>Vi</ins>deo <ins>D</ins>atabase (HyViD) provides seven scenes rendered from 400 nm to 700 nm in 10 nm steps, resulting in 31 hyperspectral channels.
 The videos have a length of 30 frames.
 Furthermore, the scenes are rendered using a camera array using nine cameras arranged in a three times three grid.
+Depth maps for every camera and frame are provided as well.
 The camera array is arranged as follows:
 ```
 [View from front onto the sensor]